saskiapoldmaa/saskiapoldmaa.github.io/articles/landau.md

-# Reconstructing spectra – deriving Landau distributions
+# Deriving spectra – what makes for a Landau distribution?

 Whatever spectra you look at – the QDC data from a scintillator, calorimeter, or the signal distribution of our own detector COSMOSS, you will recognize a very specific distribution.
 For example...